What is it that makes our food so satisfying?

 But Sam’s extraordinary story does not stop there.
 With parents raised in rural Sri Lanka, Sam was always motivated, through his parents' life experience, to start a business that would help those less fortunate than himself.

 Sam wanted to serve good food that did good.
 Which led him to create an initiative that would in turn deliver millions of meals to people in need the world over and make an impact on the state of world hunger.
 He called it Plate 4 Plate.

 Living by the motto that his mother passed down to him, “expand your life to the limits of your mind and expand your mind to the limits of your life,” Sam has set up six other successful businesses, all with a humanitarian focus, including not-for-profit, One Disease.

 Zambrero is now one of Australia’s fastest growing franchise chains.
 From humble beginnings in Canberra, fast forward to 2014, and we were celebrating our 50th restaurant opening in Hervey Bay, Queensland.

-Continue even further to 2017 and Zambrero now has over 150 restaurants within Australia and has expanded overseas with restaurants in New Zealand, Thailand and Ireland.
+Continue even further to 2018 and Zambrero has now expanded overseas into New Zealand, Thailand and Ireland.